thm-projects/frag.jetzt/README.md

 ## frag.jetzt Development with Dependencies

 frag.jetzt consists of a large number of backend services.
-To simplify the process, a startup script is available via `npm run docker`.
+To simplify the process, a startup script is available via `npm run app`.

-### Running Locally

-If you have installed all prerequisites (1. - 3.), you can run frag.jetzt with `npm run docker`.
-After the initial setup phase and some questions, you will be prompted with five options:

-- `1` to start or fully update all dependencies.
-- `2` for subsequent starts in development.
-- `3` to stop all containers.
-- `4` to see the current logs of the process (Important!
-It can be very helpful to see what is being compiled and where errors are).
-- `5` to delete all Docker data from your system.

-An admin account is available with email `admin@admin` and password `admin`.
+When using docker, an admin account is available with email `admin@admin` and password `admin`.

-### Running with Staging Server

-If the resources of your computer are limited, you can also run only the frontend and use the resources of the currently running [staging version](https://staging.frag.jetzt).
-This way is only recommended for frontend development.

-You can do this by executing `npm run staging`.
+If you only want to change something at the frontend or you dont have enough resources, you can run the app via [staging](https://staging.frag.jetzt) or [production](https://frag.jetzt).
 There is no admin account available and you must log in with a guest account.
 This process runs directly on your terminal, so you do not need to explicitly view the logs or terminate the process.
 You can simply cancel the process to end it (usually with <kbd>Ctrl + C</kbd>).